satyakonmsft/skype-docs/Skype/UCWA/ClientNetworkType_ref.md

 ---
-Title: ClientNetworkType location for Skype for Business 2015
+title: ClientNetworkType location for Skype for Business 2015
+description: "ClientNetworkType refers to clients network location.
+Values names for members are External and Internal."
 ---
 # ClientNetworkType